SR 435 and SR 729 Roundabout

 TRANSPORTATION

-Palmer Engineering partnered with the Ohio Department of Transportation (ODOT) to design the FAY-435-1.52 (PID 117955) project—an innovative, high-speed, multi-lane roundabout with bypass lanes at SR 435 and SR 729 in Fayette County, Ohio.
+Palmer Engineering partnered with the Ohio Department of Transportation (ODOT) and the John R. Jurgensen Company to design and build the FAY-435-1.52 (PID 117955) project—an innovative, high-speed, multi-lane roundabout with bypass lanes at SR 435 and SR 729 in Fayette County, Ohio.

 This critical capacity upgrade is strategically located to support traffic growth associated with the new Honda/LG Energy Solution EV battery plant, while improving safety and keeping people and freight moving efficiently through the corridor.